 While you have a scale and a mapping loaded at the same time, now is a good time to export your tuning for softsynths, or relay it to hardware synths.
 It feels much easier to play with the new mapping.

 Now imagine that we have a tuning much larger than 12 notes, and we want to select just the notes that we want to map on the keyboard.
-For example, let’s try the calm vibes of 31-EDO.
-Just for context here is some music written in 31-EDO.
-31 is a very nice meantone temperament, very close to quarter-comma meantone.
+For example 31-EDO which is a meantone temperament (among other things) so it has a nice 12-note meantone scale.

 Here is how 31-EDO would be linearly mapped to a keyboard: